 The most common place you tend to see these terms is on your paycheck and pay stubs.

-Understanding these terms is important for your long term financial needs and financial success.
+Understanding gross vs net income is important for your long term financial needs and financial success.
 Also, often applying for a new line of credit, such as when you apply for a credit card, requires access to these numbers.

 Often called gross pay, your gross income is the total amount you are paid before withholdings and deductions.
 You may also see this as “adjusted gross income,” which in layman’s terms, simply refers to your taxable income.